-I grew up near Deer Lake and Burnaby Lake but, as a child, I usually was playing in the large forest located just 10-meters across the street from where I lived.
-I would disappear for hours into this wetlands forest.
+I grew up near Deer Lake and Burnaby Lake but I usually, more often, found myself playing in the large forest that was just across the street from where I lived.
+I would disappear for hours into this wetland forest.

-With this piece, I wanted to capture the dampness of the surrounding ground, the brittleness of the Salmonberry bushes, and the textures of the tree bark covered by lichen, moss, and algae, all a common sight in the forests I grew up with as a child.
+With this piece, I wanted to capture the dampness of the surrounding ground, the brittleness of the dry Salmonberry bush branches, and the textures of the tree bark covered by lichen, moss, and algae, all common sightsin the forests I grew up with as a child.

-Painting Specifications: Medium: Acrylic Paint with Black Ink Size: 10w x 13h-inches Surface: Watercolour Paper Completed: January 2020
+Painting Specifications: Medium: Acrylic paint & black ink Size: 10w x 13h-inches Surface: Watercolour Paper Completed: January 2020